 Where to eat?

-Ristorante La Sosta – This is a very cute yet chic family run Italian restaurant.
+Ristorante La Sosta – This is a very cute yet chic family-run Italian restaurant.
 Slightly off the main street it the perfect place for a pizza and glass of wine.

 Haas&Haas Restaurant – This is a beautiful little boutique tea room.
 The food was so delicious and there was so much to choose from.
 I had the scrambled eggs and toast with bacon but the pancakes looked really good too.

 Bermuda Bräu – I really liked this pub.
 There was nothing special about it other than it was just a nice laid back pub.
-The perfect place to go after a long day of touring the city for a few bars or Austrian wine.
+The perfect place to go after a long day of touring the city for a few pints or Austrian wine.
 The drinks were really affordable too.

 JOMA – The food here was extremely yummy.
-I had eggs benedict and a place of fresh fruit.
+I had eggs benedict and a plate of fresh fruit.
 Although the food was lovely there was a bit of a weird vibe.
 We felt very much rushed.

 Onyx Bar – This bar is really cool.
 Situated on the 6th floor of the Do & Co Hotel, it has a beautiful view of St. Stephens Cathedral.
 It has an extensive cocktail list but they are a little on the pricey side.
 It’s really easy to miss though so keep an eye out for it.